USEPA/WNTR/documentation/hydraulics.rst

 The ability to use spatially variable required pressure, minimum pressure, and pressure exponent is only available when using the WNTRSimulator.
-The EpanetSimulator always uses the global hydraulic options.
+The EpanetSimulator always uses values in the global hydraulic options.

 .. _leak_model: